Asghar Khan: Reactions

+Air Chief Marshal, Sohail Aman described Asghar as Father of the Pakistan Air Force during his tribute.

 Pakistan Tehreek-e-Insaf Chairman Imran Khan shared his condolences on Twitter: "Saddened to learn of Air Chief Marshal Asghar Khan's death early this morning.
 He transformed the PAF and was a man of steadfast principles and integrity.
 My prayers and condolences go to his family".

 Retired Air Commodore Sajad Haider paid tribute to Asghar Khan, whom he regarded as one of the "greatest sons of the soil."
 Haider described him as an "unparalleled commander-in-chief," who earned the "respect and admiration of all those he led through his qualities of vision, courage, integrity, honesty, and strict dedication to discipline".
 Haider recalled that under Khan's leadership, Flt Lt M. Yunis shot down an Indian spy bomber that violated Pakistani airspace in 1959.
 The early air defence system Khan prioritised proved effective, resulting in Yunis bringing the bomber down at 40,000 feet, which was noted as being far beyond the operational capability of PAF fighters, with both the Indian pilot and navigator ejecting from their aircraft and taken into custody.
 Haider said that the indomitable spirit instilled by Asghar Khan propelled the Air Force during the Indo-Pakistani War of 1965 and that the air force would continue to build upon the solid foundations he laid.

 The spokesperson of the Pakistan Army, Major General Asif Ghafoor said, "COAS expresses his grief on the sad demise of ex Air Chief, Air Marshal Asghar Khan, Retired.
 An iconic soldier who will be remembered for his historic contributions for laying foundations of a strong Pakistan Air Force.
 May Allah bless his soul-Ameen".

 Former pilot Peter A. Thatcher, recalled a near-death experience in 1962 during his second solo flight at the Peshawar Flying Club.
 While flying at 1,000 feet, four Canberra bombers nearly collided with him, narrowly dipping below his plane.
 Later, as he approached the runway with zero visibility, another Canberra came close to crashing into him.
 Shaken but alive, Thatcher landed safely.
 A confrontation with an angry Air Marshal Asghar Khan followed, but his instructor, Hyder Hassan Rizvi, a retired IAF squadron leader, intervened and convinced Khan that the tower was at fault.
 Thatcher later met Khan at a dinner party, where they laughed about the incident.
 He also remembered the air marshal's stance on Pakistan's nuclear program, suggesting that the country would be safer without nukes, though acknowledging Pakistan would never give them up.

 Retired PAF officer Aijazuddin recalled joining the RPAF Flying Training School in 1947/48, when Asghar Khan was the Commandant.
 In a tribute to Khan, he described him as a principled and resolute leader, and noted that he embodied the qualities of a complete officer and expressed his condolences to the family.